zhouxiaopang-9675/netbox/docs/models/extras/customfield.md

 ### Required

-If checked, this custom field must be populated with a valid value for the object to pass validation.
+If enabled, this custom field must be populated with a valid value for the object to pass validation.

+### Unique

+If enabled, each object must have a unique value set for this custom field (per object type).

 ### Description